jakecush1/php-syntax-guide/phpsyntax.md

-//PHP syntax guide
+#PHP syntax guide

 --Comments:
 PHP can comment out code a few different wanys, either using
 // double forward slash comments our a line
-# hashtag comments out a line as well
+// # hashtag comments out a line as well
 /*
 slash start will comment out multiple lines
 */

---PHP Variables:
+#PHP Variables:
 Variable declaration begins with a $ and like all other PHP the line must end in a ;
   $varInt = 54;